seantrott/seantrott.github.io/about.md

 ### More Information

-I like to [write music](https://seantrott.bandcamp.com/album/oscillations), [make food](https://seanmakesfood.wordpress.com/), [read books](https://www.goodreads.com/review/list/9359693), and do things outdoors (climb, tennis, soccer).
+I also like [writing music](https://seantrott.bandcamp.com/album/oscillations), cooking, reading, and more.

 ### Contact me